-Installing a CD-ROM Drive/FDD Module
+Installing a DVD drive/FDD or CD-ROM drive/FDD Module

-Your server does not come with a CD-ROM drive or floppy disk drive.
-As an accessory, Intel offers a slim-line CD-ROM drive/FDD module that you may purchase and install in the flex bay.
+Your server does not come with a DVD drive, CD-ROM drive or floppy disk drive.
+As an accessory, Intel offers slim-line DVD drive/FDD and CD-ROM drive/FDD modules that you may purchase and install in the flex bay.

-- 1. Remove the filler panel and plug from the front of the chassis. - 2.
-Ensure the handle bar (A) on the front of the module is rotated to the down position. - 3.
+- 1. Remove the filler panel (Figure 27, A) and plug (B) from the front of the chassis. - 2.
+Ensure the handle bar (C) on the front of the module is rotated to the down position. - 3.
 Insert the module into the flex bay and slide it back until you feel the connectors touch. - 4.
-With your thumbs positioned above the handle bar indentations (B), push the module in until it locks in place.
+With your thumbs positioned above the handle bar indentations (D), push the module in until it locks in place.

-Figure 22.
-Installing a CD-ROM Drive/FDD Module
+Figure 27.
+Installing a DVD/CD-ROM drive/FDD Module